 If you are fasting intermittently, smoking during a 16 or 24-hour fast should not be too much of a problem.
 However, if you want to do a longer fast, please consider what we discussed.
 After some days, you may see a decrease in cigarette cravings, and you may even stop smoking, but it’s not for sure, and in that period of smoking during long fasts, you could end up severely damaging your system.

-Will Smoking Reduce my Hunger?
+Will Smoking or Nicotine Reduce my Hunger?

 When you start practicing intermittent fasting, feelings of intense hunger can be a real dampener.
 You may find it hard to go for 24-48 hours without consuming calories.
 Smoking is known to reduce hunger and possibly help you get through the initial days of your fasting regime.
 However, if you have gone through the previous sections of this article, you know that smoking during a fast is not a good idea and can be dangerous for you.